 She has taught art and illustrated for magazines and books.
 See "Parallel Careers" for her work in print and television journalism, poetry, public speaking, nursing and philanthropic work.
 She is a Reiki Master/Teacher, an Integrated Energy Therapy® Master-Instructor, a Blue Matrix Energetics Instructor and a dowser.
 She works from her home studio in London, Ontario & exhibits about sixty paintings & drawings in her home at any one time.

 Sharlene has travelled widely which has greatly influenced her art.

 Since 2007 she has exhibited with Studio Giambo in several Italian cities and for the past few years, she has participated in the annual group Artist Book exhibition in the Tuscany region of Italy, curated by the director of Studio Giambo, Silvia Fossati, exhibiting in Florence, Pisa, Pontremoli, and other cities.
-Sharlene is concentrating on a series of work themed “Music of the Spheres”.
+Sharlene is concentrating on a series of work themed “Music Books of the Spheres”.

 Sharlene's extensive travel allowed her to develop many different styles of work.

 She has donated works to the Dammam Archeology Museum, United Way, Museum London, Canadian Foundation for Women's Health, Elizabeth Fry Societies of Canada, Scleroderma Society of Ontario and Palestine Museum US.